Rainrider/oUF_Dispellable/README.md

 ## Issues

-If you have any problems using oUF_Dispellable, please open an issue at [Github](https://github.com/Rainrider/oUF_Dispellable/issues).
+If you have any problems using oUF_Dispellable, please open an issue at [GitHub](https://github.com/Rainrider/oUF_Dispellable/issues).
-Remember to first search if there is an open/closed issue concerning your problem.
+Remember to first search if there is an existing issue concerning your problem.

 ## License

-Please read the included LICENSE.
+Please read the included [LICENSE](https://github.com/Rainrider/oUF_Dispellable/blob/main/LICENSE).